-At least three killed in suspected Kurdish strikes on Turkey border
+At least two killed in suspected Kurdish strikes on Turkey border

-At least three killed in suspected Kurdish strikes at Turkey-Syria borderComments
+At least two killed in suspected Kurdish strikes at Turkey-Syria borderComments

-Turkish officials say at least three people have been killed after suspected Kurdish missile strikes hit the border town of Karkamis.
+Turkish officials say at least two people have been killed after suspected Kurdish missile strikes hit the border town of Karkamis.

 Rockets reportedly struck a school and two houses in Gaziantep province, wounding at least 10 others.